telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 # Drag and Drop with RadScheduleView

 __RadScheduleView__ uses __DragDropManager__ to implement drag and drop of appointments.
-In order to add some custom logic for drag and drop, you can inherit __Telerik.Windows.Controls.ScheduleViewDragDropBehavior__ class.
-The class provides several methods that you can override to implement custom drag drop functionality.
+In order to add some custom logic for drag and drop, you can inherit the __Telerik.Windows.Controls.ScheduleViewDragDropBehavior__ class.
+The class provides several methods that you can override to implement custom drag and drop functionality.
 This article will demonstrate all of the available methods.

 ![RadScheduleView - Drag And Drop](images/scheduleview_features_draganddrop.png)

 ## DragDropState Parameter

-Each of the methods provided from the __ScheduleViewDragDropBehavior__ class receives an object of type DragDropState.
-The object contains all the needed information in order to help you achieve the required drag drop and resize functionality.
+Each of the methods provided in the __ScheduleViewDragDropBehavior__ class receives an object of type DragDropState.
+The object contains all the needed information in order to help you achieve the required drag and drop and resize functionality.
 The object provides the following properties:

 * __Appointment__ - Holds a reference to the appointment that is held with the mouse.